webpack-contrib/closure-webpack-plugin/README.md

 Aggressive Bundle Mode utilizes a custom runtime in which modules within a chunk file are all included in the same scope.
 This avoids [the cost of small modules](https://nolanlawson.com/2016/08/15/the-cost-of-small-modules/).

 In Aggressive Bundle Mode, a file can only appear in a single output chunk.
 Use the [Split Chunks Plugin](https://webpack.js.org/plugins/split-chunks-plugin/) to split duplicated files into a single output chunk.
+If a module is utilized by more than one chunk, the plugin will move it up to the first common parent to prevent code duplication.

 The [concatenatedModules optimization](https://webpack.js.org/configuration/optimization/#optimization-concatenatemodules)
 is not compatible with this mode since Closure-Compiler performs an equivalent optimization).